Arunideas/AZ-040T00-Powershell-Labs/Module 1/LAB_01_Configuring_Windows_PowerShell_finding_and_running_commands.md

 - Open and configure the Windows PowerShell console application.
 - Open and configure the Windows PowerShell ISE application.
+- Open and configure the Windows PowerShell ISE application.
 - Find and run Windows PowerShell commands.
 - Use Windows PowerShell Help and About topics to learn new shell concepts and techniques.